-After having worked with C++ modules using the Microsft compiler with Visual Studio for quite a while now, I’ve finally found a useful structure how to organize the source files.
+After having worked with C++ modules using the Microsoft compiler with Visual Studio for quite a while now, I think I’ve finally found a useful structure for organizing the source tree with modules.

-Previously, we had a rather flat tree for the sources of our UML Editor.
+Previously, we had a rather flat tree for the sources of our UML Editor, which was difficult to navigate.

 We have ~40 packages.
 For each of these we have a directory and a project in Visual Studio.

 We have for example a package Core.
-It defines a single C++ module with the same name.
-It also defines a C++ namespace with the same name.
+It defines a single C++ module and a C++ namespace with the same name.

 The Core module is further structured into module partitions.

-The primary interface of the Core module looks like this:
+The primary interface of the Core module looks like this (file Core/_Module.ixx):

 export module Core;